 - Who Typically Acknowledges the National Day of Mourning?

-- How is it the National Day of Mourning Observed?
+- How Is the National Day of Mourning Observed?

 Those who know the subject also understand the history of Native Americans is fraught with struggle.
 It’s crucial that we remember this.
 Some Native Americans ensure we never forget the horrors of the past by organizing a National Day of Mourning for Native Americans every year.